pburkholder/decksets/2019-02-devopsdc/text.md

 ---

-> Westrum organizational culture is highly correlated with (eNPS)27 and that elite performers are 1.8 times more likely to recommend their team as a great place to work.
+> Westrum organizational culture is highly correlated with _eNPS_  and that elite performers are 1.8 times more likely to recommend their team as a great place to work.

 > In 2016, 31% of respondents were classified as pathological, 48% bureaucratic, and 21% generative.
 --Excerpt From: Nicole Forsgren, PhD, Jez Humble and Gene Kim.
 “Accelerate.” iBooks.